-Project Management on SharePoint: Build vs. Buy
+Project and Portfolio Management on SharePoint: Build vs. Buy

-When evaluating project management software, you’ll likely consider whether to build custom software (in-house or with a third-party partner) or purchase an off-the-shelf solution.
+When evaluating project portfolio management software, you’ll likely consider whether to build custom software (in-house or with a third-party partner) or purchase an off-the-shelf solution.

 With organizations set to invest more in projects in the coming years, picking the right approach to your software is critical.